banisterious/obsidian-canvas-roots/docs/planning/export-v2.md

 2. **Source citations** - Source records and their citations to events are lost
 3. **Place structure** - Place hierarchy and coordinates are not preserved
 4. **Event dates/places** - Events beyond birth/death lose their date/place context
+5. **Media files** - Linked images, documents, and recordings are not included

 ## Implementation Plan